-As shown in Figure 36, under winter peak baseline expected weather load, normal transfer criteria, the statewide system margin (line-item J) ranges between 4,221 MW in 2025 to -2,283 MW in 2034 with flexible large loads modeled as offline.
-When flexible large loads are modeled as online during the winter peak day, the statewide system margin (line-item J) ranges between 3,459 MW in 2025 to -3463 in 2034 as shown in Figure 37.
-Figure 38 shows the statewide system margin for winter with and without the flexible large loads online for comparison.
-Figure 39 shows the winter peak statewide system margin through the study horizon for baseline load and the impacts of, SCRs, with full operating reserve and with flexible large loads modeled as offline.
-Figure 40 shows the summer peak statewide system margin through the study horizon for baseline load and the impacts of SCRs, and with full operating reserve and with flexible large loads modeled as online.
+As shown in Figure 40, under winter peak baseline expected weather load, normal transfer criteria, the statewide system margin (line-item J) ranges between 4,221 MW in 2025 to -2,283 MW in 2034 with flexible large loads modeled as offline.
+When flexible large loads are modeled as online during the winter peak day, the statewide system margin (line-item J) ranges between 3,459 MW in 2025 to -3463 in 2034 as shown in Figure 41.
+Figure 42 shows the statewide system margin for winter with and without the flexible large loads online for comparison.
+Figure 43 shows the winter peak statewide system margin through the study horizon for baseline load and the impacts of, SCRs, with full operating reserve and with flexible large loads modeled as offline.
+Figure 44 shows the winter peak statewide system margin through the study horizon for baseline load and the impacts of SCRs, and with full operating reserve and with flexible large loads modeled as online.
+The addition of Q1213- St Lawrence Data and Agricultural Center (Zone D) as modeled in the 2025 Q1 STAR and this 2025 Q2 STAR, further reduces the statewide system margin by 200 MW by 2027.